-Role Researcher and UX, Service Designer
+Role UX Researcher and Service Designer

-Tools Whiteboard, Post-its, Sketch, Google Slides
+Tools Whiteboard, Post-its, Sketch, Google Slides, Orchard CMS, Wufoo

 The issues are twofold:

 1. Affordable housing application process with the City of Santa Monica’s Housing Authority is complex, not easy to understand, heavily reliant on an intense verification process, lacking education and human resources, as well as bogged down by an inundation of ineligible applications from those who don’t meet Section 8 eligibility requirements in the first place.

 2. The community doesn’t know what the Housing Authority does, how Section 8 operates and who is eligible to apply, that there are other assistance programs beyond Section 8, and how to find information about ‘affordable housing’ in the city.
 They learn everything from their community, so rumors and incorrect information are continuously circulating.
 Lastly, the city website is not user-friendly, doesn’t have easy to find, clear information, but it’s the only resource available to the community.

 - Reorganized the site pages, created a site map, simplified content on all pages, and added new subpages to improve usability and to make content easier to find for people needing help!